 Statutes of the International Association for Ecology (INTECOL)

-- The association shall carry the name International Association for Ecology (INTECOL).
-It is entered into the “Vereinsregister” of the district court of the city of Osnabrueck, Germany.
-After registration it carries the attribute registered association“ (eingetragner Verein) in the abbreviated form “e.V.”
+- The Association shall be called the International Association for Ecology (INTECOL).
+It is entered into the register of the district court of the city of Osnabrueck, Germany.
+After registration it becomes a registered voluntary association (Eingetragner Verein); with the abbreviated form “e.V.”

 P2 Aims of the Association

-- The association will assist and/or support the following:
+- The association will act as an advocate for ecology and will assist and/or support the following:

-- the development of the science of ecology and the application of ecological principles to global problems, especially by assisting international cooperation;
+- international cooperation for the development of the science of ecology and the application of ecological principles to global and regional issues;

-- the collection, evaluation and distribution of information about ecology;
+- the collection, evaluation and distribution of ecological information;

-- the organization of conferences, meetings, symposia, programs and projects, conduct of speaking-series, publication of manuscripts, and measures which are deemed necessary to reach the goals of the association.
+- any other measures which are deemed necessary to reach the goals of the Association.

 P3 Non-profit status

 - The Association operates as a non-profit organization and seeks no financial gain for its members.